-Please mark your calendar to join us in Washington, DC on November 8, when returning fellow Aron Ouzilevski will deliver his fellowship report at the United States Institute of Peace about his two years writing about Russian exiles fleeing authoritarianism, militarism, mobilization and a deteriorating economy at home before and after the Kremlin’s invasion of Ukraine in 2022.
+Please join us in Washington, DC on November 8, when returning fellow Aron Ouzilevski will deliver his fellowship report at the United States Institute of Peace about his two years writing about Russian exiles fleeing authoritarianism, militarism, mobilization and a deteriorating economy at home before and after the Kremlin’s invasion of Ukraine in 2022.

 Based in Tbilisi, Georgia, Aron traveled widely to emigre hubs in Europe and beyond, observing on a granular level how creative and tech professionals, activists, journalists and civil society actors are adapting to new lives and careers, how they’re affecting their host countries and what they reflect about Vladimir Putin’s Russia.
 You can read his ICWA dispatches here.